PopBot/react-native-markdown-display-updated/README.md

 @[youtube](lJIrF4YjHfQ)
 `;

-// this shows you the tree that is used by the react-native-markdown-display const astTree = markdownItInstance.parse(copy, {});
+// this shows you the tree that is used by the react-native-markdown-display-updated const astTree = markdownItInstance.parse(copy, {});
 console.log(astTree);

-//this contains the html that would be generated - not used by react-native-markdown-display but useful for reference const html = markdownItInstance.render(copy);
+//this contains the html that would be generated - not used by react-native-markdown-display-updated but useful for reference const html = markdownItInstance.render(copy);
 console.log(html);